Magic Quadrant for Data Integration Tools

 - Interenterprise data sharing: Organizations are increasingly required to provide data to, and receive data from, external trading partners (customers, suppliers, business partners and others).
 Data integration tools are relevant in addressing these challenges, which often consist of the same types of data access, transformation and movement components found in other common use cases.

-- Delivery of data services in an SOA context: An architectural technique, rather than a use of data integration itself, data services represent an emerging trend for the role and implementation of data integration capabilities within service-oriented architectures (SOAs).
+- Delivery of data services in a service-oriented architecture (SOA) context: An architectural technique, rather than a use of data integration itself, data services represent an emerging trend for the role and implementation of data integration capabilities within SOAs.
 Data integration tools will increasingly enable the delivery of many types of data services.

-Gartner has defined multiple classes of functional capability that vendors of data integration tools must possess to deliver optimal value to organizations in support of a full range of data integration scenarios:
+Gartner has defined multiple classes of functional capability that vendors of data integration tools provide to deliver optimal value to organizations in support of a full range of data integration scenarios:

 - Connectivity/adapter capabilities (data source and target support): The ability to interact with a range of different types of data structure, including: